Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/sen.md

 - **One thing I learned:** I didn't know there was a set idea of a general morpheme acquisition order for language learners -- I would have assumed it varied too much for something like that to really make sense.
 I guess that's what your analysis is investigating -- whether that set order is really valid.

+**Sen's response**: Thanks Wilson!
+I agree with you that I could have one function that takes regex patterns as parameters instead of multiple, but that was trickier to figure out for me, so I ended up repeating the code.
+For the final product, I'd like to consolidate it if I can.

 ### Varun

 - **One thing I like:** I like the pretty printing.
 Also the "You are here" markings and the documentation.
 Very nice.